 The site BetRivers Sportsbook Arizona officially went live at noon Friday Arizona time.
 The Arizona Department of Gaming told BetArizona.com that Bet Rivers had been "approved today (Friday) for operations."

 The company, which is partnered with the Arizona Rattlers of the Indoor Football League, joins BetMGM Arizona, Caesars Sportsbook Arizona, DraftKings Sportsbook Arizona, FanDuel Sportsbook Arizona, Penn National Interactive/Barstool Sports, TwinSpires Sportsbook Arizona, Unibet Arizona and WynnBET Arizona in the Arizona marketplace.

-Others, like Bally’s, Betfred, Digital Gaming, Fubo Gaming, Golden Nugget and SuperBook Sports have received licenses to start Arizona sportsbooks and betting apps but have yet to open.
+Others, like Bally’s, Betfred, Digital Gaming, Fubo Gaming, Golden Nugget and SuperBook Sports have received licenses to start Arizona betting apps but have yet to open.

 Sportsbook Partnerships in Arizona

 A total of 18 parties have received licenses (of 20 available), with the Arizona Department of Gaming having no plans currently to allocate the final two, per a department representative.

 So far, here’s a list of sportsbooks and their partners in the Arizona sports betting marketplace:

 - BetMGM Arizona (Arizona Cardinals/Gila River Indian Community)